101 Best Practices to Recognize Your Housekeeping Team

 16. Housekeeping Car Wash.

 They keep the hotel sparkling.
 Let’s keep their cars sparkling.
-Since Housekeepers clean up after others, Hampton Inn Indianapolis – Ne/Castleton, IN, decided to clean for them: The hotel organized a car wash.
+Since Housekeepers clean up after others, Hampton Inn by Hilton Indianapolis – Ne/Castleton decided to clean for them: The hotel organized a car wash.
 Housekeepers relaxed with refreshments, while managers washed their cars.

 17. Team Pedicures.

 The perfect thank you after a long day on their feet!
 Housekeepers spend lots of time on their feet.
-During International Housekeeping Week, Hampton Inn Tooele, UT, treated the Housekeeping team to a pedicure, the type that includes a foot and lower leg massage.
+During International Housekeeping Week, Hampton Inn by Hilton Tooele treated the Housekeeping team to a pedicure, the type that includes a foot and lower leg massage.
 Variation: Take the team to lunch and a pedicure.

 18. Thanks From Engineering.